-As a consequence of the exponential decrease of the atmospheric constituents, maximum of absorption approximately occurs at the altitude where $\tau(\lambda, \chi, z) = 1$.
-Using the semi-empirical model DTM of Barlier et al. (1978) and the absorption cross sections tabulated for 5 nm wavelength intervals by Torr et al. (1979) between 5 nm and 105 nm, one obtains in Figure 6 the altitudes where unit optical depth is reached as a function of wavelength.
-Computations are made for 12 hr LST above Scheveningen for specific days when solar ultraviolet fluxes are available in tabular form.
-Above 105 nm molecular oxygen absorption cross sections are adopted as averaged values of the detailed measurements of Ogawa and Ogawa (1975).
-These values are in reasonable agreement with the averaged cross sections suggested by Ackerman (1971).
-Since semi-empirical models usually do not extend below 120 km altitude, the U.S. Standard Atmosphere for 45° N was used below that height with some arbitrary adjustment to match the concentrations given by DTM at 120 km.
+Fig. 6 : Altitude for unit optical depth as a function of wavelength.
+Computations are made at 12 hours LST above Scheveningen for five days. -22- (1971).
+Since semi-empirical models usually do not extend below 120 km altitude, the U.S. Standard Atmosphere for 45°N was used below that height with some arbitrary ajustment to match the concentrations given by DTM at 120 km.
 It can be seen in Figure 6 that the height for unit optical depth strongly depends on the wavelength, on the solar zenith distance and on solar activity.
-Although no solar flux value enters in the computation of the optical depth, the neutral atmosphere above 120 km is sufficiently variable with solar activity to modify the height where maximum absorption occurs.
+Although no solar flux value enters in the computation of the optical depth, the neutral atmosphere above 120 km is sufficiently variable with solar activity to modify the height were maximum absorption occurs.
 Solar activity variations induce strong modifications in the composition and temperature of the upper atmosphere and it is completely unrealistic to adopt a unique curve for the altitude of unit optical depth.
 Furthermore, seasonal and diurnal variations also affect the penetration of solar radiation.

-Fig. 6.
-Altitude for unit optical depth as a function of wavelength.
-Computations are made at 12 hr LST above Scheveningen for five days.

 Solar ultraviolet fluxes corresponding to the dates indicated in Figure 6 were measured on board of Atmosphere Explorer E and are tabulated by Torr et al. (1979) below 105 nm.
 Figure 7 shows the extreme values corresponding to high solar activity (19 February 1979) and to low solar activity (23 April 1974).
 Dots and crosses correspond to solar emission lines whose intensities are included in the flux values averaged over 5 nm intervals.
-Above 105 nm the height of unit optical depth is only given for 23 April 1974 since tabulated flux values are only available for this date (Heroux and Hinteregger, 1978) at the present time.
+Above 105 nm the height of unit optical depth is only given for 23 April 1974 since tabulated flux values are only available for this date (Heroux and Hinteregger, 1978) at the . present time.
 Hopefully more data will become available very soon, since the lower thermosphere between 85 km and 120 km is still poorly known.
 Good solar irradiance data in the Schumann-Runge continuum below 175 nm are of paramount importance, since molecular oxygen is strongly photodissociated in this wavelength range in the lower thermosphere and leads to atomic oxygen which becomes a major atmospheric constituent above 150 km altitude.
 Comparisons between atomic oxygen concentrations at 120 km from semi-empirical models and from optical measurements reveal discrepancies which may reach a factor of four (Kockarts, 1981).